Rylsee: TOO SHY TO RAP

 The Too Shy To Rap design is arguably Rylsee's most popular and widespread design.
 Originally drawn for his 2013 solo exhibition in Geneva titled 'Bathroom Poetry', Rylsee kept this particular piece because he 'thought it was funny'.
-He proceeded to print the design as a sticker in replacement of a business card and without knowing or intention, the Too Shy To Rap sticker phenomenon began.
+He proceeded to print the design as a sticker in replacement of a business card.

-Regarding the design, he quotes "It turns out a lot of people can relate to it.
-The strength of the slogan became more and more apparent from people's reaction to the stickers" – Rylsee, 2017.
-Stickering and graffiti culture is often seen as brash and macho so Rylsee describes his sticker invasion as a 'primal male instinct' and a way of 'marking his territory'.

-The Too Shy To Rap stickers have been spotted all over the world including: Switzerland, Germany, Italy, Belgium, Hong Kong, Chile, Israel, US, France, South Africa, Poland, England, Korea, Netherlands, Czech Republic, Spain, Canada, Brazil and Australia.

-In 2015, Rylsee collaborated with Berlin streetwear label SNEEER to produce Too Shy To Rap merchandise and apparel.

 SNEEER

 SNEEER was a streetwear project founded by Rylsee and his brother Yann Vouilloz in Berlin in 2016.
 SNEEER produced a range of unisex apparel, accessories and small goods, Rylsee's 'Too Shy To Rap' merchandise, as well as collaborating with other artists and musicians including; Catnapp (Monkeytown Records) and Furious Few.

-The name 'SNEEER' is a nickname given to Rylsee during his time in Vancouver by friends who could not pronounce his first name (Cyril).
-It was also a reference to a character called 'Cyril Sneer' from the popular Canadian animated series The Racoons.

-Matanga

-Matanga is a fusion cocktail and tapas restaurant in Friedrichshein, founded by Rylsee and his brother Yann Youilloz in 2019.
-It began as a snack-bar selling handmade empanadas in the beer garden of Berlin's art & music venue, Urban Spree.
-Matanga can be found at food markets around Berlin and will extend to a second Berlin location in 2024.